CambridgeMonorail/react-weapons-of-choice/README.md

 2. Click the "Fork" button in the upper-right corner to create a personal copy under your GitHub account.
 3. For detailed instructions, refer to GitHub's [Fork a repo documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+For more information on forking repositories, consult GitHub's [About forks documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Clone the Forked Repository

 1. On your GitHub account, locate the forked repository.
 2. Click the "Code" button and copy the repository's URL.
 3. Open your terminal and execute:

     ```bash
     git clone https://github.com/yourusername/your-forked-repo.git
     ```

     Replace `yourusername` with your GitHub username and `your-forked-repo` with the repository name.

 ### Update Project Identifiers